 The compensation of Named Executive Officers is reviewed and considered by the Board on an annual basis.
-The Board has established a Compensation and HR Committee comprised of a majority of independent directors.
+The Board has established a Compensation and HR Committee comprised entirely of independent directors.
 The purpose of the Compensation and HR Committee is to assist the Board in fulfilling its responsibilities by reviewing and making recommendations to the Board on its findings and conclusions on matters relating to the compensation of the NEOs and directors of the Corporation and its subsidiaries in the context of the budget, business plan and competitive environment of the Corporation; conducting and assisting in the regular reviews and appraisals of the Chief Executive Officer and other NEOs; ensuring appropriate succession plans are in place for the NEOs; and reviewing the Corporation's overall compensation policies and practices to ensure that the Board considers the risks associated with such policies and practices.

-During fiscal 2016, the Compensation and HR Committee, with assistance from the CEO and CFO, conducted an informal compensation review of publicly available data relating to the Corporation's peers' pay levels and practices, which the Corporation has used to compare its existing compensation program and assist with establishing compensation for the next fiscal year.
+During fiscal 2017, the Compensation and HR Committee, with assistance from the CEO and CFO, conducted an informal compensation review of publicly available data relating to the Corporation's peers' pay levels and practices, which the Corporation has used to compare its existing compensation program and assist with establishing compensation for the next fiscal year.

-Following a detailed review, the Compensation and HR Committee recommended and the Board approved an executive and director compensation peer group consisting of biotech companies listed on a Canadian stock exchange with market capitalization between CAD\$75 million to \$150 million that are involved in developing therapeutics.
-Depending on the NEO's position and available comparative data, up to a total of 12 companies were included in the comparator group, being:
+Following a detailed review, the Compensation and HR Committee recommended and the Board approved an executive and director compensation peer group consisting of biotech companies listed on a Canadian stock exchange with market capitalization between CAD\$100 million to \$250 million.
+Depending on the NEO's position and available comparative data, up to a total of 13 companies were included in the comparator group, being: